connervieira/Predator/CONFIGURATION.md

         - In the event that you consistently get Predator to identify a plate, but it can't find a valid guess as to what its contents are, turning this on can help you figure out what Predator thinks its seeing.
 - `print_detected_plate_count`
     - This setting is a boolean that determines whether or not Predator will show how many plates are detected in each frame while operating in real-time mode.
-- `realtime_guesses`
-    - This setting is a number in the form of a string that determines how many OpenALPR guesses Predator will take into account when analyzing a plate.
-    - The higher this number is, the more likely Predator is to guess a plate incorrectly.
-The lower this number is, the less likely Predator will be to find a valid guess at all.
-    - By default this value is set to 20, which tends to be a healthy balance for the majority of tasks.
 - `manual_trigger`
     - This setting determines whether or not Predator will wait to be manually triggered before taking a picture for license plate analysis.
     - When this setting is set to `true`, Predator will only take pictures when the enter key is pressed.